OF THE APPROPRIATION BILL (NO. 1) 2002-03

 Last year when I delivered the Budget we did not know that four months later ourworld would change in such a devastating way.

 The terrorist attacks of 11 September shocked us all and showed that terrorism canstrike even the most powerful of nations.
 We cannot take our security for granted.
+Tonight I will announce measures to upgrade Australia’s security.
+Tonight I willannounce measures to secure Australia’s borders.

+But developments in other parts of the world do not just affect our physical security.
 They can affect our economic security as well.
 Through last year country after countryfell into recession.
 The events of 11 September made things worse.
 Our tradingpartners:- Japan, the United States and Europe all turned down.
 Australia found itselfin a very difficult economic environment.

 We were not untouched by the global slowdown.
 But tonight I can report to the Housethat Australia is strong.
 Other countries went into recession but our economy grew.